 We collect regular data on each lake in the watershed to track changes in water clarity, conductivity, pH and dissolved oxygen.
 We also contribute to the Metropolitan Council’s Stream Monitoring and Assessment program by providing data for Gervais Creek, Keller Creek, Kohlman Creek, Battle Creek and Fish Creek.
 Visit it our watershed map to learn about each of the waters we manage.

 In order to manage impacts of development in the watershed, we issue construction permits for private and municipal development projects.
 These permits specify standards for stormwater management, flood control, wetland management, erosion and sediment control, and illicit discharge and connection.
-To find out if a permit is required for your project, please refer to our Permit Guidance and Information Handbook, or contact Permit Coordinator Nicole Soderholm at 651-792-7976, email@example.com.
+To find out if a permit is required for your project, please refer to our Permit Guidance and Information Handbook, or contact Permit Coordinator Nicole Soderholm at 651-792-7976, firstname.lastname@example.org.
+Apply for a permit.

 By integrating natural resources conservation into our flood control and water quality efforts, we help to sustain healthy urban ecosystems within the watershed.
 We actively manage a variety of restored natural areas that provide quality habitat for fish and wildlife, along with opportunities for outdoor recreation and learning.
 We have built strong ties with cities, counties, civic groups, schools and state agencies that partner with us on natural resources projects.
 We also collaborate with university researchers on studies related to ecological restoration, biological monitoring and invasive species control like our innovative approach to managing common carp.

 We provide funding to residents, businesses, non-profits, schools, churches and government organizations for projects that benefit water quality and natural resources.
 Best management practices such as habitat and shoreland restoration, rain gardens, tree trenches and pervious pavement may be eligible for 50-100 percent funding, depending on project type and location.
+Learn about grants.

 Capital Improvement Projects